stevefolta/spft/README.md

 Status
 -----

-It's pretty usable at this point, but perhaps not quite ready to take over from mlterm as your daily driver.
+It doesn't handle every escape sequence known to man, but it seems quite usable at this point.

 Elastic Tabs